microsoft/industry/telco/solutions/observability/readme.md

 #### Design considerations

 - ExpressRoute lets you extend your on-premises networks into the Microsoft cloud over a private connection.
-- ExpressRoute connections don't go over the public Internet.
-This allows ExpressRoute connections to offer more reliability, faster speeds, consistent latencies, and higher security than typical connections over the Internet.
+- ExpressRoute connections don't go over the public internet.
+This allows ExpressRoute connections to offer more reliability, faster speeds, consistent latencies, and higher security than typical connections over the internet.
 - Azure compute services, namely virtual machines (IaaS) and cloud services (PaaS), that are deployed within a virtual network can be connected through the private peering domain.
 The private peering domain is considered to be a trusted extension of your core network into Microsoft Azure.
 You can set up bi-directional connectivity between your core network and Azure virtual networks (VNets).
 This peering lets you connect to virtual machines and cloud services directly on their private IP addresses.
   - To access Azure PaaS services from on-premises via ExpressRoute private peering, they must be either deployed in the VNet or they must be accessible using a private endpoint.
   - Note that private endpoints is a metered Azure service.
 Make sure you familiarize with its [pricing](https://azure.microsoft.com/pricing/details/private-link/), so that you can estimate expected costs depending on the amount of data to ingest.